 From being simple rugs used as a floor covering to protect the tribal men from cold and environmental conditions, to becoming more sophisticated and decorative accessories, the increasing popularity of these rugs forced the artisans to evolve them into something grand.
 These artistic creations captured the attention of nobles and kings, and quickly came to be seen as a cultural asset, considered as a sign of wealth, artistic perfection and magnificence.

-When Alexander the Great conquered Babylon in 539 BCE, he was amazed by its grandeur and splendour and it is widely believed it was he who introduced rug weaving into Persia.
+When Alexander the Great conquered Babylon in 539 BCE, he was amazed by its grandeur and splendor and it is widely believed it was he who introduced rug weaving into Persia.
 Historical records are a testament to the fact that not only the court of Cyrus was adorned with beautiful Persian rugs, but it is also said that his tomb was also decorated with some rare designs of Persian rugs as well.

 After the brief phase of Arab domination, a Turkish tribe conquered Persia.
 This conquest was of great importance and played a significant role in the history of the Persian rug.
 The tribe’s women were exceptionally skillful in weaving rugs and kilims using the Turkish knot.
 Their influence spread in adjacent provinces and helped in the rapid production and growth in distribution of these already popular Persian rugs.